ClintonYounge/Experience-Guyana/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > Many thanks to [Microverse](https://www.microverse.org/) for teaching me all I know about programming.
+> Thanks to Cindy Shin, the author of the original design!

 <!-- LICENSE -->